trusona/trusona-wordpress-plugin/readme.txt

 = Note =

-The Trusona WordPress plugin may not work with WordPress REST API
+At this moment, the plugin will not work with the WordPress REST API.

 == Screenshots ==